-Here is Sara’s version of the traditional dish suitable for all occasions, i.e. a classic chicken broth plus her personal version of “scrippelle mbusse” (drenched pancakes).
-Bon Appetibilis!
+Here is Sara’s account of her personal version of the traditional dish (suitable for all occasions): a classic chicken broth with the “scrippelle mbusse” – savory stuffed pancakes, drenched in the broth.
+Buon Appetibilis!

-I prepared the “scrippelle” using a combination of buckwheat and wheat flour, I stuffed them with a filling of ricotta cheese, parmigiano, semi-hard cow milk cheese and a touch of saffron.
-I shaped them like a small sack and tight it with kitchen twine… and there you are, the delightful bundles are ready for the Holiday parties!
+Here’s my very personal version of “scrippelle”.
+I’ve started by using a combination of buckwheat and wheat flour, stuffed them with a mix of ricotta and cheeses, and a touch of saffron.
+I shaped them like a small sack and tight it with cooking twine… and there you are, the delightful bundles are ready for the Holiday parties!

 - 6 eggs

-– 200 gr – semi-hard cow milk cheese of your preference (grated)
+- 200 g semi-hard cow milk cheese of your preference (grated)

 - 1 egg white

-– 2 L of chicken broth (or beef)
+- 2 L chicken broth (or beef, or vegetables)

-Start prepping your pancakes: take a bowl, crack the eggs, add flours, water and a pinch of salt.
-Beat until you get a fluid and smooth batter.
-Let batter sit for about 30 minutes.
+Star from pancakes – Take a bowl, crack the eggs, add flours, water and a pinch of salt.
+Whisk until you get a fluid and smooth batter.
+Let it sit for about 30 minutes.

-Prep the stuffing: take a bowl and put ricotta, grated cheeses, salt, black pepper, saffron and an egg white.
-Mix with a fork to obtain a thick creamy mixture.
+Prep the stuffing – In a bowl place the ricotta with the cheeses, the saffron and an the egg white.
+Mix with a fork to obtain a thick creamy mixture, season and set aside.

-Place some of the stuffing in the middle of each crepe (2 spoonfuls should do), gather end points as if it were a little sack and tie it with some kitchen twine.
+Prep the Scrippelle – Place some of the stuffing in the middle of each crêpe (2 spoonfuls should do), gather end points as if it were a little sack and tie it with some cooking twine.
 Make a bow.

-Put your tiny “sacks” onto a tray and bake it for a few minutes into a preheated oven at 180 °C.
+Place your tiny “sacks” onto a tray and bake it for a few minutes into a preheated oven at 180 °C. Meanwhile heat up the broth.

-Place 2 “Crêpes surprise ” into a soup plate and pour the hot chicken broth onto them.
-Serve immediately.
+Place 2 Scrippelle into a soup plate and pour the hot chicken broth.
+Serve immediately…